gimballock/IntersectProblem/README.md

 - _Not intersecting_: circles are more than r1 + r2 distance away from each other
 - _Intersecting_: circles are less than r1 + r2 distance away from each other

+**Update**: I just noticed that I'm not handling interior cases correctly.
+I was treating them as solid shapes instead of hollow.

+With that additional rule the number of cases jumps from 3 to 14!

+Relation between the radii of the two circles r1 and r2:

+1. Double degenerate circles: r1 + r2 = 0
+2. Equal sized circles (non-zero): r1 = r2
+3. Singe degenerate circle: r1 + r2 = r1
+4. Different sized circles (non-zero): r1 < r2

+Relation between the radii and the distance:

+1. Double degenerate circles are two points in space they can only perfectly overlap

+   a) With d = 0 the shapes touch but do not cross: AMBIGUOUS

+   b) With d > 0 the shapes do not touch at all: NO-INTERSECT

+2. Equal sized circles can perfectly overlap, just touch

+   a) With d = 0 the shapes touch but do not cross: AMBIGUOUS

+   b) With 0 < d < 2r the shapes cross: INTERSECT

+   c) With d = 2r the shapes touch but do not cross: AMBIGUOUS

+   d) With d > 2r the shapes do not touch: NO-INTERSECT

+3. Singe degenerate circle (a point) cannot cross the other circle

+   a) With d < r1 the point is inside the circle: NO-INTERSECT

+   b) With d = r1 the point is on the circle edge: AMBIGUOUS

+   c) With d > r1 the point is outside the circle: NO-INTERSECT

+4. Different sized circles (non-zero)

+   a) With d < r2 - r1 circles eclipse w/o touching: NO-INTERSECT

+   b) With d = r2 - r1 circles eclipse and touch: AMBIGUOUS

+   c) With r2 - r1 < d < r2 + r1 circles overlap: INTERSECT

+   d) With d = r1 + r2 circles touch from outside: AMBIGUOUS

+   e) With d > r1 + r2 circles don't touch: NO-INTERSECT

 **Bounding Box** (axis-aligned): These boxes remain oriented to the XYz axis despite the orientation of the interior object.
 Parameterized by height, width and depth.

 - _Ambiguous_: Boxes are just touching if their distance apart is the sum of their lengths for a given dimension.